timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 05-CREDITORS, THE DEBTOR, AND THE ESTATE/SUBCHAPTER III-THE ESTATE.md

 * (h) The trustee may not avoid a transfer if such transfer was made as a part of an alternative repayment schedule between the debtor and any creditor of the debtor created by an approved nonprofit budget and credit counseling agency.

 * (i) If the trustee avoids under subsection (b) a transfer made between 90 days and 1 year before the date of the filing of the petition, by the debtor to an entity that is not an insider for the benefit of a creditor that is an insider, such transfer shall be considered to be avoided under this section only with respect to the creditor that is an insider.

+* (j)(1) In this subsection:

+  * (A) The term "covered payment of rental arrearages" means a payment of arrearages that—

+    * (i) is made in connection with an agreement or arrangement—

+      * (I) between the debtor and a lessor to defer or postpone the payment of rent and other periodic charges under a lease of nonresidential real property; and

+      * (II) made or entered into on or after March 13, 2020;

+    * (ii) does not exceed the amount of rental and other periodic charges agreed to under the lease of nonresidential real property described in clause (i)(I) before March 13, 2020; and

+    * (iii) does not include fees, penalties, or interest in an amount greater than the amount of fees, penalties, or interest—

+      * (I) scheduled to be paid under the lease of nonresidential real property described in clause (i)(I); or

+      * (II) that the debtor would owe if the debtor had made every payment due under the lease of nonresidential real property described in clause (i)(I) on time and in full before March 13, 2020.

+  * (B) The term "covered payment of supplier arrearages" means a payment of arrearages that—

+    * (i) is made in connection with an agreement or arrangement—

+      * (I) between the debtor and a supplier of goods or services to defer or postpone the payment of amounts due under an executory contract for goods or services; and

+      * (II) made or entered into on or after March 13, 2020;

+    * (ii) does not exceed the amount due under the executory contract described in clause (i)(I) before March 13, 2020; and

+    * (iii) does not include fees, penalties, or interest in an amount greater than the amount of fees, penalties, or interest—

+      * (I) scheduled to be paid under the executory contract described in clause (i)(I); or

+      * (II) that the debtor would owe if the debtor had made every payment due under the executory contract described in clause (i)(I) on time and in full before March 13, 2020.

+  * (2) The trustee may not avoid a transfer under this section for—

+    * (A) a covered payment of rental arrearages; or

+    * (B) a covered payment of supplier arrearages.

 ### §548.
 Fraudulent transfers and obligations
 * (a)(1) The trustee may avoid any transfer (including any transfer to or for the benefit of an insider under an employment contract) of an interest of the debtor in property, or any obligation (including any obligation to or for the benefit of an insider under an employment contract) incurred by the debtor, that was made or incurred on or within 2 years before the date of the filing of the petition, if the debtor voluntarily or involuntarily—